yshavit/llm-notes/book/03-The-LLM/02-input-to-vectors.md

 $$

 Furthermore, during training we often want to work with batches of inputs at the same time.
 To do that, we just raise these matrices to rank 3 tensors, where the first index represents the input within the batch, and the other two represent the each input's matrix (which in turn just represents the embeddings for each token in the input).
 Again, we do this for the token embeddings, positional embeddings, and input embeddings.

-## Positional encoding in old-style LLMs

-As mentioned above, modern LLMs just use the token embeddings as the input embeddings.
-Older LLMs, like GPT-2, also used the token's positions within the input text.

-In this approach, each position has its own embedding, called appropriately enough the {dfn}`positional embedding`.
-Just as the token embeddings are global within the LLM — "be" always uses the same token embedding, for example — so was each positional embedding.
-For example, the first token in an input always used the same embedding, that of position 0.

-Then, the input embedding is just the sum of each input's token embedding and its positional embedding:

-{drawio}`images/input/token-and-positional-embeddings`

-(Note that I picked the token and positional embedding values so that it'd be easier to follow them through the flow.
-In an actual LLM, these would all be just random-looking numbers.)

-Modern GPTs simplify the input embedding phase, and instead make the self-attention phase (the next chapter) more sophisticated.

 [bpe]: https://en.wikipedia.org/wiki/Byte-pair_encoding